conceptofproof/conceptofproof.github.io/_posts/2016-08-10-resize-and-store-all-image-uploads-in-the-cloud.md

 This tutorial assumes you have a very basic understanding of Laravel and have setup your environment i.e followed the [quickstart](https://laravel.com/docs/5.2/quickstart).

-To begin you will need to add the following file upload HTML form into a view file:
+To begin you will need to add the following HTML form into one of your view files.
+It uploads files via the POST method.

 ~~~
 <form method="POST" action="/upload" enctype="multipart/form-data">